An experienced London genealogist, I undertake family history and related research at all major and some local London archives:

 METROPOLITAN SURREY FAMILY HISTORY RESEARCH

-Metropolitan parishes which used to be in Surrey include Battersea, Bermondsey, Brixton, Camberwell, Clapham, Horsleydown, Kennington, Lambeth, Merton, Newington, Peckham, Rotherhithe, Southwark, Streatham, Tooting, Walworth, Wandsworth.
+Metropolitan parishes which are now part of London but used to be in Surrey include Battersea, Bermondsey, Brixton, Camberwell, Clapham, Horsleydown, Kennington, Lambeth, Merton, Newington, Peckham, Rotherhithe, Southwark, Streatham, Tooting, Walworth, Wandsworth.

 METROPOLITAN KENT FAMILY HISTORY RESEARCH

-Metropolitan parishes which used to be in Kent include Charlton, Deptford, Eltham, Greenwich, Lee, Lewisham, Plumstead, Sydenham, Woolwich.
+Metropolitan parishes which are now part of London but used to be in Kent include Charlton, Deptford, Eltham, Greenwich, Lee, Lewisham, Plumstead, Sydenham, Woolwich.